 Mr. Stan Newton was inspector and officer in charge at the closure, while other officers were Messrs.
 W. Pendleton and T. Horsefield.
 Mr. Alf Crewford was a relieving officer.
 The drivers included Herb Bingham, Tom Carter, F. Turner and T. Horsefield, and the conductors Stanley Gulliver, Gordon Hill, Mick Miner, Tom Moylan, Colin Bluford, Tom Lamb and Mick Clarke.
 Mr. W. Martin was motor attendant, storeman and ambulance instructor.

-It is interesting to note that a steam tram goods and passenger service operated between East Maitland Railway Station and Morpeth before the introduction of the steam train service in 1913.
+It is interesting to note that a steam tram goods and passenger service operated between East Maitland Railway Station and Morpeth before the re-introduction of the steam train service in 1915.